 People’s opinion on events as large as the Israel-Palestine conflict could be influenced simply by changing how an explanation of the conflict was illustrated.
 75% of people supported Israel when it was shown as a tiny area surrounded by the rest of the Middle East: only 45% of people supported Israel when Israel was shown to dwarf a surrounded Palestine.
 Ultimately, we are biased towards supporting underdogs in many cases, especially when we see the underdog as similar to ourselves.
 (However its opposite, the bandwagon effect, can also influence political and social decisions).

 Many anti-vaccine websites gain sympathy and attention by portraying Andrew Wakefield as the perennial underdog, and painting all actions against him as victimisation.
 They can also show anti-vaccination proponents as underdogs; proud parents who are being prevented from doing what is best for their children.
 Given that characterisation, their arguments are harder to silence; to take away the voice of an underdog has a note of cruelty that a lot of people won’t want to confront.
 In an in-depth Slate article on the underdog bias, the writer proclaims “rooting for the little guy is the American way”.
 This brings me on to the next idea:

 What if the plots and patterns of similar fictional situations have predisposed us towards one conclusion?

-In films where a large organisation is up against a single dissenter, usually the organisation is corrupt, while the dissenter has the truth.
-A happy ending means the little guy wins, restoring his dignity and silencing the organisation.
+In films where a large organisation squares up to a single dissenter, the organisation is usually a corrupt silencer of the dissenter’s uncomfortable truth.
+A happy ending means the little guy wins, restoring his dignity and derailing the organisation.